 The amount of electricity a solar panel produces declines slightly every year.
 That’s true of all solar panels, but to varying degrees.
 A common practice in the solar energy industry is to guarantee that the panels will not lose more than 10%-20% of their power output capacity over the first 25 years and is a crucial benefit of a good solar panel warranty.
 Said another way, panel manufacturers generally guarantee that their panels will produce electricity at 80%-90% of their power output rating at the end of 25 years.

 Performance warranty coverage is yet another indicator of a panel manufacturer’s service and support policies in the event that you ever encounter a problem with your solar system.
 Whereas product warranty issues are fairly straightforward to demonstrate (either your panel is working or it’s not), proving that you’re experiencing a panel performance problem that should be covered by warranty can be far more subtle, the reasons for which are beyond the scope of this brief article.
-Suffice it to say that higher 25-year performance warranties (i.e., slower degradation) are viewed more favorably than lower performance warranties, but as a practical matter the performance warranty may be a better indicator of a panel’s intended degradation behavior than of its manufacturer’s support practices.
-If your solar panels degrades faster than what the warranty specifies, the manufacturer will either repair the solar panel or provide you with a replacement panel.
+Suffice it to say that higher 25-year performance warranties (i.e., slower degradation) are viewed more favorably than lower performance warranties, but as a practical matter, the performance warranty may be a better indicator of a panel’s intended degradation behavior than of its manufacturer’s support practices.
+If your solar panels degrade faster than what the warranty specifies, the manufacturer will either repair the solar panel or provide you with a replacement panel.
 Some manufacturers even pay to ship the solar panel to you and labor cost to replace the panel.

 How the top solar panel manufacturers stack up